 - Bond's confrontation with Mr. White at the end leads to Craig finally saying the words, followed by the cut to the credits and the classic theme tune.

 White: (on phone) Hello?

 Bond: (on phone) Mr. White, we need to talk.

 Bond shoots White in the knee as the opening notes of the theme begin playing

 Bond: The name's Bond.
 James Bond.

-Eva Green also received much praise, for playing a far more complex, nuanced and witty character than the usual Bond Girls.
+- Eva Green also received much praise, for playing a far more complex, nuanced and witty character than the usual Bond Girls.
 And not a single Bond Girl since then has been able to rival her popularity.